electron-userland/electron-webpack/readme.md

 Special presets are used to ensure that you don't need to specify all required packages explicitly, — for example, `electron-webpack-ts` includes `ts-loader` and `fork-ts-checker-webpack-plugin` for you.
 But if you want, you can install loaders/plugins explicitly (it will be still detected and appropriate config applied).

-**Note:** All renderer dependencies should be in the `devDependencies`. e.g. `vue` and `vue-router` should be in the `devDependencies`.
-Because Webpack will smartly copy only required files and as result, application size will be minimal (electron-builder cannot do such filtering, because in general it is not applicable for node modules).
-No doubt, [files](https://github.com/electron-userland/electron-builder/wiki/Options#Config-files) allows you to filter out anything you want, but it is tedious to write and maintain.

 ### JavaScript